Living Donation and Coronavirus COVID-19 Latest Information and FAQs.

-Your local team should have advised you that currently living donation was not proceeding and they will be back in touch when the situation changes in your centre.
-Please be aware that many living donor coordinators were carrying out other duties at the height of the pandemic and may need to do so again during a second wave, so they may not be in a position to respond to enquiries in the ways we might expect.
+Your local team will be able to advise you on the current situation in your centre.
+Please be aware that many living donor coordinators have been carrying out other duties during the COVID era, so they may not be in a position to respond to enquiries in the ways we might expect.
 Please be patient if you can.
-If you have a very urgent query that you feel cannot wait and have been unable to get in touch with your living donor coordinator team, you can use firstname.lastname@example.org for further advice and support.
+If you have a very urgent query that you feel cannot wait and have been unable to get in touch with your living donor coordinator team, you can use email@example.com for further advice and support.

 - I should have been going into a matching run.
 What is happening?

 Unfortunately the April and July 2020 matching runs were both cancelled.
 The October 2020 matching run did proceed and identified a large number of transplants.
-At the time of writing (16 December 2020) the January 2021 matching run has been suspended to allow the matches generated in October to proceed as a priority with the reduced capacity currently available.
+The January 2021 matching run was also suspended to allow the matches generated in October to proceed as a priority with the reduced capacity currently available.
 It is currently planned that the April 2021 matching run will proceed.